Stylok5/Project-3-FoodsParadise/README.md

 ## Project Overview

-Project 3 was an incredible experience where I had the opportunity to work collaboratively with two talented team members to develop my first full-stack application.
-After a brief discussion, we decided to create a website that would allow users to browse the top 10 foods in the world, add them to their favorites, create custom foods, or leave reviews for existing ones.
-Collaborating with my team members was a rewarding and enjoyable experience, and this project turned out to be one of my favorites from my time at GA.
-In fact, I would love to work on similar projects in my future career.
+Project 3 was a very fun experience where I had the opportunity to work collaboratively with two talented team members to develop my first full-stack application using the MERN stack.
+After a brief discussion, we decided to create a website that would allow users to browse the top 10 foods in the world, add them to their own list, create custom foods, or leave reviews for existing ones.
+Collaborating with others was a rewarding and enjoyable experience, and this project turned out to be one of my favorites from my time at GA.

 You can find the deployed project [here](https://foods-paradise.netlify.app/)

 As most actions are locked before authentication registration would be required, but you can also use the premade user's credential which would be: user@gmail.com for email and **userPassword** for password.

 ![Alt text](https://i.imgur.com/HSCCc9N.png "Optional title")